 For months, I’ve searched the internet for recipes and custom programs to set my bread machine to bake the perfect loaf.
 The Zojirushi Bread Machine has a “Homemade” setting which allows you to alter the settings to suit your taste.
 I am happy to report that the perfect loaf came out today!

-Note: The only adjustments I made is to the baking cycle.
+Note: The only adjustments I made were to the baking cycle.
 I don’t know if there is a way to adjust the machine temperature or not.
 I leave it in its default temperature.

 Here are the custom settings: